KasparEtter/ef1p/pages/email/email.md

 If this is the case, nothing is fed into the hash function, which means that no such header field can be added without invalidating the DKIM signature.
-Since the hash of the message body is included in the `bh` tag of the `DKIM-Signature` header field, it no longer needs to be fed into the hash function separately, which is clarified in [this errata](https://www.rfc-editor.org/errata/eid5252).
+Since the hash of the message body is included in the `bh` tag of the `DKIM-Signature` header field, it isn't fed into the hash function separately, which is clarified in [this errata](https://www.rfc-editor.org/errata/eid5252).

 Since DKIM signatures guarantee the authenticity of a message,